breid-phys/aida-ionosphere/README.md

 ```

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

-Will be distributed under a licence.
-See `LICENSE.txt` for more information.
+The AIDA interpreter is distributed under the MIT License.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>